 When I asked her the reason for that question, she replied that people sees her as bad omen, a person who shouldn’t attend auspicious ceremonies.
 I couldn’t believe the person who is the reason for my birth, the one who supports me in everything I do, suddenly became the bad omen?

-Why don’t people realize that they have a heart and feelings.
+Why the society doesn’t realize that they have a heart which sI filled ith tumultuous feelings.
 Having their spouse pass away doesn’t make them unworthy for the luxuries and happiness in life.

 I have heard that a guy says that his mother in law is shameless as she goes out even after her husband is no more.
 Note that, his own mother is a widow.
 How does that even bother him?
 Its her life, she wants to enjoy it, she is just being human, a normal human.
 She deserves it.